h2oai/h2o-2/h2o-docs/source/userguide/model.rst

 The grid search results display in a table, showing the combination of tuning parameters used for each model and basic model evaluation information, as well as a link to each model.
-To access the details of each model, click on the model links in the table.
+To access the details of each model, click the model links in the table.